acttos/acttos.github.io/_posts/2016-08-02-the-colorful-uilabel.md

 ### 2.2 The suggested way of a mentor

-Once again,a mentor occurs,And he gives me another way to implement the shadow in UILabel:
+Once again,a mentor occured,And he gave me another way to implement the shadow in UILabel:

 ```
 /**